eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Execute ROS 2 demo nodes with statistics
 ----------------------------------------

-To execute ROS 2 nodes with statistics two configurations must be taken into account:
+To execute ROS 2 nodes with statistics two aspects of the configuration must be taken into account:

-- The middleware used must be Fast DDS, set by an environmental variable.
+- The middleware used must be Fast DDS, set hrough an environment variable.
-- To activate the report of statistic data, Fast DDS requires to use an environmental variable setting up those statistic kinds that are going to be reported.
+- In order to activate the publication of statistical data, Fast DDS requires an environment variable specifying those kinds of statistical data to be reported.

 To execute each of the nodes, run the following commands in different terminals:

 .. code-block:: bash

     export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
-    export FASTDDS_STATISTICS="HISTORY_LATENCY_TOPIC;SUBSCRIPTION_THROUGHPUT_TOPIC;PHYSICAL_DATA_TOPIC" # add as many statistics topic as wanted ros2 run demo_nodes_cpp listener
+    export FASTDDS_STATISTICS="HISTORY_LATENCY_TOPIC;SUBSCRIPTION_THROUGHPUT_TOPIC;PHYSICAL_DATA_TOPIC" # add as many statistics topics as wanted ros2 run demo_nodes_cpp listener

 .. code-block:: bash

     export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
-    export FASTDDS_STATISTICS="HISTORY_LATENCY_TOPIC;SUBSCRIPTION_THROUGHPUT_TOPIC;PHYSICAL_DATA_TOPIC" # add as many statistics topic as wanted ros2 run demo_nodes_cpp talker
+    export FASTDDS_STATISTICS="HISTORY_LATENCY_TOPIC;SUBSCRIPTION_THROUGHPUT_TOPIC;PHYSICAL_DATA_TOPIC" # add as many statistics topics as wanted ros2 run demo_nodes_cpp talker

 Remember to source your `ROS 2 installation